Dr Yvonne Shaw, Dental Underwriting Policy Lead at Dental Protection, considers some of the risks of patients pursuing direct-to-consumer dental care

 - Adverse tooth movement such as creation of anterior or lateral open bites and changes to occlusion

-Of course, all the above risks can apply to any course of orthodontic treatment and these types of complications form the basis of some of the claims we deal with.
+Of course, all the above risks can equally apply to any course of orthodontic treatment and these types of complications form the basis of some of the claims we deal with.
 However, the risk of a problem developing, or not being identified at the outset, is likely to be significantly increased if a patient has not had a full clinical examination prior to commencing treatment.
-The GDC’s advice that currently there is no effective substitute for a physical, clinical examination as the foundation for the full assessment now places a professional duty on clinicians involved in the patient’s orthodontic care to ensure this has taken place.

-A question we are often asked is what a clinician should do if they become aware a patient is, or is contemplating, undergoing treatment provided through a DTC practice.
-In this situation it would be appropriate to make patients aware of the potential risks of proceeding with a course of treatment in the absence of a face-to-face orthodontic examination taking place.
-To assist in communicating the risks, members may find it helpful to direct patients to Safe Brace
+The question we are often asked is what a clinician should do if they become aware a patient is, or is contemplating, undergoing treatment provided through a DTC site.
+Professionals recommend an initial face-to-face contact at the beginning of the patient consultation and it is therefore appropriate to make patients aware of the potential risks of proceeding with a course of treatment in the absence of this examination taking place.
+To assist in communicating the risks, members may find it helpful to direct patients to orthodonticsaustralia.org.au

-It is also important to consider that patients may fail to disclose they are, or have been, undergoing treatment with aligners obtained directly from a DTC practice.
+Another consideration is that patients may fail to disclose they are, or have been, undergoing treatment with aligners obtained directly from a DTC site.
 This could impact upon the assessment of a dental problem or provision of dental care where tooth position may not be stable.
-This may now become a more common scenario due to patients not attending for routine dental care during the COVID-19 pandemic but having proceeded with DTC orthodontic treatment in the interim.
+This may be an issue where patients have not attended for care during the COVID-19 pandemic but proceeded with orthodontic treatment in the interim.
 Dentists may therefore wish to consider asking specific questions to elicit whether a patient has had any form of dental treatment, including any ‘DIY’ approaches, as part of their assessment process.